yosi-dediashvili/SubiT/design/providers.md

 instance of the manager will have a different mutex, thus, they will not block each other.

+With that said, there might be cases where we will not want to wait in the line for our request to be processed (When we decide to download some version for example).
+Therefore, the manager will expose another function `performRequestNext()` that will put the request at the first place in the queue, and thus, making sure it will get processed next.

 Because several instances of the same provider are guarantee to share the same instance of the manager, their calls to `performRequest()` will block, thus, preserving the synchronous mode.